Accident Guide in New MexicoCompare Car Insurance Quotes in 3 Steps

 After the accident, you must immediately stop your vehicle.
 If possible, try to position your vehicle in a place that causes the least obstruction to other motorists.

 You must give your name, address, and registration number to the others involved in the accident.
 If requested, you must show your driver's license, too.

 If someone is injured, you must give "reasonable assistance" to the victim, which includes either calling for emergency help or taking the injured to receive medical care.

-Accidents in which an injury, death, or property damage of $500 or more occur mean you must contact law enforcement as quickly as possible.
+Accidents in which an injury, death, or property damage occurs mean you must contact law enforcement as quickly as possible.
 You must also file a written accident report with the state within five days of the accident.